Skip to Main Content

 What marine filming can you do in Romania?

+Here is the breakdown.
 Romania has 245 kilometres of Black Sea coastline and the world-famous Danube Delta.
-Constanța, Mamaia and Eforie offer beach and harbour environments, while the Danube Delta is Europe's largest wetland and a UNESCO Biosphere Reserve—home to over 300 bird species, including the largest white pelican colony in Europe.
-We coordinate vessel charters, port authority permits and Danube Delta Biosphere Reserve Authority approvals.
+Constanța, Mamaia and Eforie give beach and harbour environments, while the Danube Delta is Europe's largest wetland and a UNESCO Biosphere Reserve—home to over 300 bird species.
+This includes the largest white pelican colony in Europe.
+We set up vessel charters, port authority permits and Danube Delta Biosphere Reserve Authority approvals.

 What wildlife is available in Romania?